Similarities between Active Directory and Azure AD

 One of the primary benefits of setting up directory integration capabilities such as directory sync or single sign-on, is that once you’ve configured it, all of the cloud services you have subscribed to in your Azure AD tenant can utilize the data that is now provisioned and updated in your cloud store.
 In other words, you only need to set up your Directory Integration components once, and every service can use it.

 For example, after you have set up directory sync initially to continuously sync users and contacts for use with Exchange Online, that same directory integration configuration and infrastructure will also be available to all current and future services that you subscribed to with your tenant.
-This means that you will not need to configure a different instance of directory sync in order to use another service, like the Windows InTune service.
+This means that you will not need to configure a different instance of directory sync in order to use another service, like the Microsoft Intune service.